Learn About Supplements for the Relief of Menopause Symptoms

 As estrogen and other hormone levels decline, vaginal tissues may become thinner and dry, causing discomfort, pain, burning, or soreness.

-The North American Menopause Society, the American Society for Reproductive Medicine, and The Endocrine Society agree that most healthy, recently menopausal women can use hormone replacement therapy (HRT) and other prescription medications for relief of menopausal symptoms.
+The North American Menopause Society, the American Society for Reproductive Medicine, and The Endocrine Society agree that most healthy, recently menopausal women can use hormone replacement therapy (HRT) and other prescription medications to relieve menopausal symptoms.
 Hormone replacement therapy is the gold standard for the treatment of menopause symptoms.
 However, each woman’s health is unique, and prescription medications may not be appropriate or preferred for all women.

-Cooper Complete Menopause Health is a soy-free supplement specifically formulated with magnesium and a proprietary blend of herbs.
-Cooper Complete Menopause Health is designed to support normal perimenopause and menopausal symptoms and healthy estrogen levels in women†.
+Cooper Complete Menopause Health is a soy-free supplement formulated with magnesium and a proprietary black cohosh, passionflower, and lemon balm blend.
+Menopause Health is designed to support a woman’s changing body during menopause†.

 This climbing vine with white and purple flowers has been used since the 16th century to treat anxiety and sleep.
 Researchers believe that passionflower supplements may work by increasing levels of gamma-aminobutyric acid (GABA), a chemical the brain makes to help regulate mood.

-LH is a hormone produced in the pituitary gland and helps control the menstrual cycle.
-It triggers the release of an egg from the ovary.
+LH is a hormone produced in the pituitary gland that helps control the menstrual cycle and triggers the release of an egg from the ovary.
 An LH blood test helps confirm the start of menopause.
-It is thought sudden increases in LH secretion, which occur in response to declining estrogen levels, may be responsible for many symptoms associated with menopause.
+Sudden increases in LH secretion, which occur in response to declining estrogen levels, may be responsible for many of the symptoms associated with menopause.

-Researchers have studied the effectiveness of black cohosh in relieving menopausal symptoms for decades, and the evidence suggests black cohosh is safe and effective at reducing menopausal symptoms, primarily hot flashes and possibly mood disorders.
-Black cohosh is widely used in Europe and is approved in Germany for premenstrual discomfort, painful menstruation and menopausal symptoms.
+Researchers have studied the effectiveness of black cohosh in relieving menopausal symptoms for decades, and the evidence suggests it is safe and effective at reducing them, primarily hot flashes and possibly mood disorders.
+More than 1,400 studies have deduced that this ingredient can reduce hot flashes by regulating estrogen levels.
+Black cohosh is widely used in Europe and is approved in Germany for premenstrual discomfort, painful menstruation, and menopausal symptoms.

 In an open-label trial studying black cohosh, 80 percent of the 629 subjects reported fewer menopausal complaints after 4 weeks, and 50 percent reported a complete disappearance of symptoms within 6-8 weeks.
 Studies have also shown black cohosh supports emotional well-being by promoting a sense of calmness, along with a positive mental outlook.